-We hold a number of international certifications that cover everything from world class farming certifications to strict packaging and food safety standards.
+We hold a number of international certifications and endorsements that cover everything from world class farming certifications to strict packaging and food safety standards.

 RSPCA Approved Farming Scheme